-Concerning the Process of Impeachment
+Trump’s Tantrums Won’t Make Impeachment Go Away

 Republican House members also have concerns about process.
 In their case, the concerns involve the processes associated with that impeachment inquiry.
 They’re upset that depositions are taking place in private, that the House did not vote formally to authorize the impeachment inquiry, and that the procedural rights afforded the president within the inquiry do not quite comport with those afforded to presidents past.

-How did a group of Trump-supporting members of Congress air their process grievances?
-They attempted to censure Representative Adam Schiff, the chair of the House Intelligence Committee, who lead the committee’s interview with Taylor and with many other witnesses.
-They tried to dig out the identity of the whistle-blower who filed the complaint that first sparked the Ukraine scandal and the ongoing inquiry, even as the whistle-blower’s lawyer argues that doing so risks “undermining the foundational underpinnings of government oversight and whistleblower protection.”
+How did a group of Donald Trump–supporting members of Congress air their process grievances?
+They attempted to censure Representative Adam Schiff, the chair of the House Intelligence Committee, who led the committee’s interview with Taylor and with many other witnesses.
+They tried to dig out the identity of the whistle-blower who filed the complaint that first sparked the Ukraine scandal and the ongoing inquiry, even as the whistle-blower’s lawyer argued that doing so risked “undermining the foundational underpinnings of government oversight and whistleblower protection.”
 They complained about secrecy and closed-door proceedings.

-And they decided to “storm the SCIF”—which is to say barge in on the secure area where Schiff and the rest of the Intelligence Committee members have been hearing witness testimony, thereby delaying the deposition of a Defense Department official for several hours.
-They screamed at Democrats to “let us in”; they ordered pizza; and they tweeted and made phone calls from within a facility where, as a matter of security, cell phones are not allowed.
+And they decided to “storm the SCIF”—which is to say, barge in to the secure area where Schiff and the rest of the Intelligence Committee members have been hearing witness testimony—thereby delaying the deposition of a Defense Department official for several hours.
+They screamed at Democrats to “let us in”; they ordered pizza; and they tweeted and made phone calls from within a facility where, as a matter of security, cellphones are not allowed.
 Never mind that a dozen of the Republicans who complained that Schiff had barred them from the proceedings actually have been allowed to sit in on all the relevant hearings in their capacity as members of the House Oversight and Foreign Affairs Committees.
-Live-tweeting one’s reenactment of the Brooks Brothers Riot over process is a great deal more fun than sitting in on a witness interrogation in private.
+Live-tweeting one’s reenactment of the Brooks Brothers riot over process is a great deal more fun than sitting in on a witness interrogation in private.

 Eliot A. Cohen: Trump’s character betrays him

-President Trump, too, has process concerns—though in Trump’s case, it’s always hard to separate the president’s grievances from one another.
+President Trump, too, has process concerns—though in Trump’s case, separating the president’s grievances from one another is always hard.
 The president’s process concerns are thus mingled with substantive complaints; the impeachment inquiry is a “Witch Hunt!” and the iPhone no longer has a “Button.”
-But scroll through a few of the tweets and you’ll see the president reaching for the smelling salts over process matters, too.
+But scroll through a few of his tweets, and you’ll see the president reaching for the smelling salts over process matters, too.
 He’s angry that the committees are no longer seeking to hear testimony from the whistle-blower.
-He’s angry the whistle-blower’s identity has not been made public.
+He’s angry that the whistle-blower’s identity has not been made public.
 He’s angry that the “Do Nothing Democrats” are holding depositions “behind closed doors … in the basement of the United States Capitol!”
-And yes, the president who declares people guilty of treason without indictment or charges or evidence of any kind has discovered “due process”—a matter previously of interest to him only as a shield against allegations of sexual harassment: “Do Nothing Democrats allow Republicans Zero Representation, Zero due process, and Zero Transparency....” he complains.
+And yes, the president who declares people guilty of treason without indictment or charges or evidence of any kind has discovered “due process”—a matter previously of interest to him only as a shield against allegations of sexual harassment.
+“Do Nothing Democrats allow Republicans Zero Representation, Zero due process, and Zero Transparency,” he complains.

 How does the president express his process concerns?
 He tweets, of course.
 According to The Washington Post, he’s tweeted 40 times about the whistle-blower alone.
 He’s complained, without evidence, that the press is inaccurately reporting on his worry about impeachment—after which the White House announced that it would be canceling its print subscriptions to The New York Times and The Washington Post.
-He’s suggested he might sue Schiff and other Democrats “for fraud”—leaving ambiguous what that would actually mean.
-He’s called Republicans who oppose him “human scum,” a slur that apparently includes both Taylor himself and Taylor’s lawyer and which has already become a mark of cheerful honor among Never Trumpers.
+He’s suggested that he might sue Schiff and other Democrats “for fraud”—leaving ambiguous what that would actually mean.
+He’s called Republicans who oppose him “human scum,” a slur that apparently includes both Taylor himself and Taylor’s lawyer, and that has already become a mark of cheerful honor among Never Trumpers.
 The Post writes that Trump has asked his lawyers why the White House can’t outright stop civil servants from testifying before Congress—even as more and more of them line up for depositions in the weeks to come.
-And he appears to have taken out his frustrations on Democratic leadership in both the House and Senate by refusing to notify Democrats of the impending raid on the Islamic State leader Abu Bakr al-Baghdadi, while giving Republicans a heads-up.
+And he appears to have taken out his frustrations on Democratic leadership in both the House and the Senate by refusing to notify Democrats ahead of time of the raid on the Islamic State leader, Abu Bakr al-Baghdadi, while giving Republicans a heads-up.

 It is a striking fact that the dignity of each party’s presentation of its process complaints is directly proportional to the merits of those complaints.
 Taylor has comported himself, as Trump might say, as if he were “from Central Casting” in his role as earnest public servant appalled by something genuinely rotten in U.S. interaction with the state of Ukraine.
 He lays out facts—a lot of them.
 Those facts follow logically from one another.
 He concludes his opening statement by pleading with people to focus on the substance of Ukraine policy, and the values and interests behind that policy.